France's Hollande speeds launch of state investment bank

 Finance Minister Pierre Moscovici said on Thursday that he bore sole responsibility for the choice of Lazard, which also brought criticism from conservative political opponents.

-Moscovici defended his choice of Lazard on Friday saying that there was no conflict of interest and that Pigasse's bank had not benefitted as a result of his support for the Socialists.

-"Lazard was chosen through a tender without any political intervention," Moscovici said on Europe 1 radio.

-Hollande said that, alongside the creation of a public bank, France would pursue reform of private banking to separate retail operations from investment and trading, as he had promised in his election campaign.
+Hollande added that, alongside the creation of a public bank, France would pursue reform of private banking to separate retail operations from investment and trading, as he had promised in his election campaign.

-(Reporting By Elizabeth Pineau, Yann Le Guernigou and Leigh Thomas additional reporting and writing by Nicholas Vinocur; editing by Stephen Nisbet)
+(Reporting By Elizabeth Pineau and Yann Le Guernigou, additional reporting and writing by Nicholas Vinocur; editing by Stephen Nisbet)